 Watch the Parade

+Looking for something to do first thing on Thanksgiving Day?
+This is an old standard.
 Families have enjoyed watching the Macy's Thanksgiving Day Parade on TV since 1948 (and the parade was first held in 1924).
-Watching giant balloons, floats, and marching bands roll through the streets of New York City with your kids is a cozy and magical way to start the holiday.
+Watching giant balloons, floats and marching bands roll through the streets of New York City with your kids is a cozy and magical way to start the holiday.
 Make it even more fun by printing out our Thanksgiving parade bingo game!

 If you have a house full of sports fans, it might be tough to pry their eyes from all the televised football games on Thanksgiving Day.
-But striking up a family game of touch football (or any of these kid-friendly backyard games) is a much more memorable way to spend the day.
+But striking up a family game of football is a much more memorable way to spend the day.